redux-saga/redux-saga/docs/api/README.md

 To cancel a running Generator, the middleware will throw a `SagaCancellationException` inside it.

 Cancellation propagates downward.
-When canacelling a Generator, the middleware will also cancel the current Effect where the Generator is currently blocked.
+When cancelling a Generator, the middleware will also cancel the current Effect where the Generator is currently blocked.
 If the current Effect is a call to another Generator, then the Generator will also be cancelled.

-A cancelled Generator can catch `SagaCancellationException`s in order to
+A cancelled Generator can catch `SagaCancellationException`s in order to perform some cleanup logic before it terminates (e.g. clear a `isFetching` flag in the state if the Generator was in middle of an AJAX call).

-*Note that uncaught `SagaCancellationException`s are not bubbled upward, if a Generator doesn't handle cancellation exceptions, the exception will not bubble to its parent Generators.
+*Note that uncaught `SagaCancellationException`s are not bubbled upward, if a Generator doesn't handle cancellation exceptions, the exception will not bubble to its parent Generator.

 `cancel` is a non blocking Effect. i.e. the Generator will resume immediately after throwing the cancellation exception.